 You Can Heal, We Can Help

 Some still attach a stigma to having an addiction, but it’s important not to let any perceived stigma stop you from getting help.
 Every community, even picturesque areas like Maumelle and North Little Rock, has residents suffering from addiction.
 If you are one of those people, we are here to help.
-All sessions are confidential, and we can often see you within 24 hours of your initial call.

 To reach us, call (501) 628-9066.